I offer two astrological services to my clients. They are related but slightly different.

 Sessions are interactive, and the content is shaped in part by what clients share in the conversations, while readings are more "pure" as astrological interpretations.
 Both sessions and readings are recorded as mp3 files, which clients then download from a private page on this site.

-Individual sessions are the main work I've done throughout the past five decades ('70s, '80s, '90s, '00s, and now the 2010s), and I'm still passionate about the work that I do to define and illuminate for clients the meaning and evolution of their lives as revealed by astrology, with special emphasis on our changing life-journeys during the turbulent times now underway, times that will increase in intensity and perhaps chaos over the coming decades.
+Individual sessions are the main work I've done throughout the past five decades ('70s, '80s, '90s, '00s, and 2010s), and I'm still passionate about the work that I do to define and illuminate for clients the meaning and evolution of their lives as revealed by astrology, with special emphasis on our changing life-journeys during the turbulent times now underway, times that will increase in intensity and perhaps chaos over the coming decades.

 Before emailing me to request a session or reading, please read the respective FAQ page.
 If you're in America, the western hemisphere, or Europe, read the Sessions FAQ page.
 If you live in Australia or the Pacific Rim, read the Readings FAQ page.
 Each page explains what prospective clients need to know, including the nature and content of each service, fees, what personal information I need, etc.